keeliman/MassUpdate/README.md

 ## Configuration

-- Rename .env.example to .env.
+- Rename `.env.example` to `.env`.
-- Fill in the required details in the .env file.
+- Fill in the required details in the `.env` file.
+The following are the key configurations you need to set:
+- `API_KEY`: Your YouTube API key.
+- `TITLE_PREFIX` & `TITLE_SUFFIX`: Prefix and suffix to be added to video titles.
+- `DESCRIPTION`: Video description template.
+- `PLAYLIST_ID`: ID of the playlist where videos should be added.
+- Starting Date For Schedule, ID interval ( starting from ..
+Ending to .. ) for filtering videos.

+Refer to the `.env.example` file for a complete list and descriptions.

 ## Usage
 - Run the script: